DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-03-13-improving-the-candidate-journey.md

 The time between accepting an offer and starting training can be lengthy.
 Sometimes candidates will withdraw due to changes in personal circumstances, but there may be an opportunity to support and engage candidates during this time to reduce the number of withdrawals.

-> In the 2021/2022 recruitment cycle, 12% of candidates who accepted an offer withdrew.
+> Some candidates who accepted an offer later withdrew.
+We are working on gather more information on the reasons for withdrawal.
->
-> In the 2022/2023 recruitment cycle, 650 candidates withdrew after accepting an offer.

 One of the pain points during this phase is the need to enter the same information on multiple services.
 For example, if a candidate is applying for a scholarship, they must go through another application process with a personal statement and interviews.
 This can be daunting and off-putting.
 Many candidates drop out of the scholarship application at the personal questions stage.